rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 --

-FIXME: remaining slides need to be written to the lesson plan.
+<blockquote>We've covered allot, stretch break? questions?
+API adventure stories?</blockquote>

 --

+# 6. Accessions

-# Working with Accessions
+## Working with Accessions

+This is going to feel a little like Deja Vu because the process is largely similar to working with Agents only the nuances of the data models are different.

+We're going to blast through

-+ Creating two Accessions
++ Creating Accessions
 + Viewing Accession details
++ Listing Accession IDs
++ Listing an individual Accession
 + Updating an Accession
-+ Listing Accession IDs
 + Deleting an Accession

+--

+# 7. What's next?

-# Working in Batches
+## Working in Batches

 + getting a list of useful IDs
 + iterating over the IDs
 + managing process load
     + avoiding too much of a good thing

+--

+#  7. What's next?

-#  Other ArchivesSpace models
+## Other ArchivesSpace models

 + Digital Objects
 + Resources